 Let's skip the slow cooker and have these delicious sweet and savory stove top BBQ Meatballs ready in 15 minutes with no grape jelly!
-This is a great recipe for last minute dinners or easy entertaining.
+This is a great recipe for last minute dinners or an easy appetizer.

 Looking for a different (and delicious) recipe for tasty meatballs instead of the same one you have at every party?
 This is a great recipe to use for appetizer meatballs.
 It draws on the same sweet-savory concept but instead uses natural sugars and your favorite bbq sauce.
 It’s also easy to scale up for a large batch or use as written for a weeknight main dish.

-Crockpot BBQ meatballs are a popular party appetizer, but I don’t always like having my giant slow cooker out when I’m entertaining.
+Crockpot BBQ meatballs are a popular party appetizer and Super Bowl snack, but I don’t always like having my slow cooker out when I’m entertaining.
 A stove top BBQ meatballs recipe is much quicker and just as easy as using my slow cooker, but without the 2-3 hours of waiting.

 How To Make Stove Top BBQ Meatballs